GaijinRyman/LearningJapaneseResources/readme.md

 5. [Maggie Sensei](https://maggiesensei.com/) - Also casual non textbook grammar.
 6. [Kokugo Bunpo](https://www.kokugobunpou.com/) Japanese grammar as taught In Japanese schools - There is a scan of it in book form in my "レフラの日本語図書館 pack".
 7. [Pothos Blue](https://pothos.blue/setuzokusi.htm)  - Apparently a 接続詞 (conjunction) geek.
-8. [Niwa Saburoo's Refference](https://niwasaburoo.amebaownd.com/posts/5998087) - Advanced but clear grammar in Japanese, has linguistics lingo.
+8. [Niwa Saburoo's Refference](https://niwasaburoo.amebaownd.com/posts/5998087) - Somewhat difficult to understand, but useful grammar outline in Japanese, has linguistics lingo.
 9. [Koten Bunpo](https://www.kotenbunpou.com/) Same as Kokugo Bunpo, but for Kobun (Classical Japanese).

 ## Reading Material